IskenderDev/Todo_react/README.md

 # React+Vite Todo App

 Welcome to the React Vite Todo App!
 This is a simple web application built using React and Vite that allows users to manage their tasks.
 You can create new tasks, mark tasks as completed, and delete tasks.
-The app utilizes local storage to persist task data, ensuring that your tasks remain even after you close the browser.
+The app persists your todos using a remote API so they are available across browsers.

 ## Features